augcos/FlightSurety/README.md

 # Fligth Surety Project
 ## Introduction
 This code is part of the Flight Surety Project for the Blockchain Developer Nanodegree by Udacity.
-The goal of this project is to implement a decentralized app on the ethereum network.
-For this project, a flight purchasing and insurace system was developed and deployed to a local ethereum blockchain.
+For this project, a flight purchasing and insurace decentralized app was developed and deployed to a local ethereum blockchain.

 ## Development
 The project vas developed using the following software: